-Our Master in Development Studies offers an interdisciplinary approach to the study of the policies and processes of international development.
-The programme combines training in quantitative and qualitative research methods with courses that provide development perspectives from the Institute’s core disciplines, including Anthropology, Economics, History, Law and Political Science.
+The programme combines training in quantitative and qualitative research methods with courses offering perspectives from the Institute’s core disciplines, including Anthropology, Sociology, History, Law, Political Science and Political Economy.

 If you are currently studying at the Graduate Institute, check the 2016-2017 Course Catalogue.